mata0050/twitter-clone/README.md

 ![Screen Shot 2021-12-30 at 11 03 36 AM](https://user-images.githubusercontent.com/58061791/147773811-8394b575-5eee-4edc-b93f-8cfe2c5d72f3.png)
 ![Screen Shot 2021-12-30 at 11 03 39 AM](https://user-images.githubusercontent.com/58061791/147773812-e844e54c-7ca3-453f-a552-e86219d147fd.png)

 ## Known Bugs

 - News api allows for 200 api requests a day.
 - A user can like and dislike a post multiple times.
 User should only be able to like or dislike a post once.
+- CSS fix for the News Card, doesn't look good.